Blue Is the Warmest Colour: Concerns about graphic sex

 At Cannes, the film shocked some critics with its long and graphic sex scenes (although fake genitalia were used), leading them to speculate that it might require editing before screening in cinemas.
 Several critics considered the film the front-runner to win the Palme d'Or.
 The judging panel, which included Steven Spielberg, Ang Lee, and Nicole Kidman, made an unprecedented move to award the Palme d'Or to the film's two main actresses along with the director.
-Jury President Spielberg explained:
+Jury President Spielberg said:

 The film is a great love story that made all of us feel privileged to be a fly on the wall, to see this story of deep love and deep heartbreak evolve from the beginning.
 The director did not put any constraints on the narrative and we were absolutely spellbound by the amazing performances of the two actresses, and especially the way the director observed his characters and just let the characters breathe.

 Justin Chang, writing for Variety, said that the film contains "the most explosively graphic lesbian sex scenes in recent memory".

 In The Australian, David Stratton wrote, "If the film were just a series of sex scenes it would, of course, be problematic, but it's much, much more than that.
 Through the eyes of Adèle we experience the breathless excitement of first love and first physical contact, but then, inevitably, all the other experiences that make life the way it is ...
 All of these are beautifully documented".

 Manohla Dargis of The New York Times called the film "wildly undisciplined" and overlong, and wrote that it "feels far more about Mr. Kechiche's desires than anything else".

 Conversely, Richard Brody wrote in The New Yorker: "The problem with Kechiche's scenes is that they're too good—too unusual, too challenging, too original—to be assimilated ... to the familiar moviegoing experience.
 Their duration alone is exceptional, as is their emphasis on the physical struggle, the passionate and uninhibited athleticism of sex, the profound marking of the characters' souls by their sexual relationship."